Small-Error Cascaded Group Testing: Proofs

 \subsection{Proof of Theorem \ref{thm:non_adaptive_exact} (Non-Adaptive Exact Recovery)}

-We form the estimate $\hat{\cK}$ by taking it to be the union of all test outcomes (i.e., $\hat{\cK} = \cup_{t=1}^T \{Y_t\}$).
-Estimating $\cK$ in this manner leads to a coupon collector's problem \cite{ferrante2014coupon}, where the decoder outputs all of the defective items ``collected" by the tests.
-Thus, to have $\hat{\cK} = \cK$ we require that every item in $\cK$ appears as the first defective in at least one test (or equivalently, that every defective item is ``collected").
-The probability of a defective item $i \in \cK$ first defective in a test (and thus correctly recovered) is $\frac{1}{k}$, since each permutation is sampled uniformly at random.
+Forming $\hat{\cK}$ in the manner described above leads to a coupon collector's problem \cite{ferrante2014coupon}, where the decoder outputs all of the defective items ``collected'' by the tests.
+Thus, to have $\hat{\cK} = \cK$ we require that every item in $\cK$ appears as the first defective in at least one test (or equivalently, that every defective item is ``collected'').
+The probability of a defective item $i \in \cK$ being the first defective in a test (and thus correctly recovered) is $\frac{1}{k}$, since each permutation is sampled uniformly at random.
 Thus, the probability of $i \in \cK$ \emph{not} being the first defective item in \emph{any} test is $(1 - 1/k)^T$ due to the independence of tests.
 Taking a union bound over the $k$ items in $\cK$ yields

 Choosing $T = k \log(k/\delta)$ ensures that $\bP(\hat{\cK} \neq \cK) \leq \delta$, as claimed.